-Staying in on a Saturday night but still want to be social?
+Staying in but still want to be social?
 Here are 10+ games you can play on Zoom and other conference call apps.
 All you need is a video calling device, audio, a pal and the occasional prop.
 Let’s take a look at how to play games on Zoom and similar video call sites.

 Table of Contents

 - Fun Games to Play on Zoom with Friends

 - 2. The Puzzle

 - 7. Cards Against Humanity